-Students begin their study of United States history with a review of the Revolution, constitutional principles, and events of the early Republic.
-They examine the causes and consequences of the Civil War, industrialization, immigration, Progressivism and America’s entry into World War I. They study these topics by exploring guiding questions such as “How do governments promote the common good and protect rights?” and “What are some examples of continuity and change in the first 150 years of United States history?”
+Students begin their study of United States history with a review of the origins and main events of the American Revolution, Constitutional principles, and events of the early Republic.
+They examine the causes and consequences of the Civil War, industrialization, immigration, Progressivism and the role of the United States in World War I. They explore guiding questions such as “What are some examples of continuity and change in the first 150 years of United States history?”
 Additional supporting questions appear under each topic.
 The questions are included to stimulate teachers’ and students’ own questions for discussion and research.

 United States History I Topics

-Political, economic, and intellectual origins of the Revolution and the Constitution
+Origins of the Revolution and the Constitution

 Democratization and expansion

-Economic growth in the North and South
+Economic growth in the North, South, and West

 Social, political, and religious change

-The Civil War and Reconstruction: causes and consequences
+The Civil War and Reconstruction

-Rebuilding America: immigration and industry
+Rebuilding the United States: immigration and industry

-U. S. expansion, progressivism, and World War I
+Progressivism and World War I

 Literacy in History and Social Science

-In studying these topics, students apply reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.
+In studying these topics, students apply grades 9-10 or 11-12 reading, writing and speaking and listening skills, and learn vocabulary and concepts related to history and social science.

 Looking Back to Middle School, Connecting to other High School Courses

 Eighth graders studied Civics.
-In high school, US History I is followed by US History II (1920 to present); the global counterpart to this course is World History II.
+US History I and II focus on the United States, while World History I and II examine global connections.
+There are two high school electives, United States Government and Politics and Economics as well as standards for personal financial literacy and news/media literacy that may be taught as stand-alone courses or integrated into history and social science or other subjects.

+United States History I Content Standards

+Building on knowledge from previous years, students should be able to: